aretecode/modern-stack-web-portfolio/README.md

 ```
 git clone --recursive git@github.com:aretecode/modern-stack-web-portfolio.git
+cd modern-stack-web-portfolio
+git submodule foreach git checkout master
 ```

 ![](https://noccumpr-cdn.sirv.com/documentation/Screen%20Shot%202019-04-19%20at%2011.24.43%20PM.png)

 > if you are facing with clone, you may not have SSH key configured with your GitHub account, [follow these steps to configure yours in a few seconds](https://www.testingexcellence.com/install-git-mac-generate-ssh-keys/).
 Once installed, do the cloning step again.

+> the submodule checkout master command is because each submodule is pointed to a specific commit, so running this command will point them to master, after which they can be used the same way any other repo is used (_pulling, merging, committing..._)

 ## Yarn Install